nimh-sfim/lab-docs/hpc.md

 ```
 which will remove the `dbus` package.
 This can cause issues if you have packages which depend on it.

+## Additional HPC resources
+In addition to the user guide and tutorials, Dustin Moraczewski in the Data Sharing and Science Team has helpfully created additional biowulf resources.
+Check them out [here][https://github.com/dmoracze/HPC_helper_tools].
+Several key tools are the ability to store environment in an `spersist` node on the cluster, and the ability to easily run BIDS and fMRIPrep validation.

 [biowulf_tutorials]: <https://hpc.nih.gov/training/intro_biowulf/>
 [biowulf_guide]: <https://hpc.nih.gov/docs/userguide.html>